-[Note: School districts are required by the federal Uniform Grant Guidance regulations, 2 C.F.R.
-Part 200, to have the policies which establish uniform administrative requirements, cost principles, and audit requirements for federal awards to non-federal entities including school districts.
-In June 2018, the United States Office of Management and Budget increased the threshold dollar amounts for both simplified acquisition costs (\$250,000) and micro-purchases (\$10,000).]
+[Note: School districts are required by the federal Uniform Grant Guidance regulations, 2 Code of Federal Regulations Part 200, to have the policies which establish uniform administrative requirements, cost principles, and audit requirements for federal awards to non-federal entities including school districts.
+In June 2018, the United States Office of Management and Budget increased the threshold dollar amounts for both simplified acquisition costs (\$250,000) and micropurchases (\$10,000).]